Pranay21-tech/customize-password-generator/README.md

 Generate multiple passwords at once

-Save all generated passwords to a file: generated_passwords.txt

-🚀 How to Run
+Save all generated passwords to a file: generated_passwords.txt 🪟 How to Run on Windows
-Make sure you have Python installed (Python 3.x recommended).
+✅ 1.
+Make sure Python is installed
+Open Command Prompt and check: bash python --version
+If not installed, download and install Python from https://www.python.org/downloads/.
+Make sure to check the box “Add Python to PATH” during installation.

-Save the script as password_generator.py.
+✅ 2.
+Save the script

-Open your terminal or command prompt.
+Open Notepad or any text editor.

+Paste your Python code.

+Save the file as password_generator.py (make sure the extension is .py, not .txt).

+✅ 3.
+Run the script
+Open Command Prompt, navigate to the folder where the script is saved using cd:

+bash
+cd path\to\your\folder
 Run the script:

 bash
 python password_generator.py
-📥 Sample Input Flow
-Generate your customize Passaword>>>
+The program will run in the terminal and prompt you for inputs.

 Enter a Name or Word that you want to include in Password: John where do you want your name/word in the password? (start/middle/end): middle